 They spend about 2 billion dollars on non-prescription cold and cough remedies with over 1 billion doctor visits.
 That’s a ton of coughing, sniffling and post-nasal drip.

 Statistics are hugely variable but:

 - 5-20% of the US population will get the flu (notice most people don’t say they have a ‘cold’ but rather everyone has the ‘flu’)

 - 200,000 are hospitalized each year due to flu-related complications

 - 3,000-49,000 will die from those flu-related complications in the US, about 350,000 worldwide

 - It takes 1-4 days for symptoms to start to show up after infection if your immune system doesn’t beat it – yes, just because you’re exposed doesn’t mean you will become as sick as a dog.
-News flash, the flu and cold viruses ARE NOT only around during the winter, we’re exposed to them EVERY SINGLE DAY, 365 days a year
+News flash, the flu, and cold viruses ARE NOT only around during the winter, but we’re also exposed to them EVERY SINGLE DAY, 365 days a year

 - Most of us are contagious about 1 day before symptoms start to show and continue for about 5 to 7 days after that

 - Peak flu & cold season in North America is from the beginning of December to the end of February